HOPS FC

-House of Power Soccer Football Club, known simply as HOPS FC, (previously known as South West Delhi FC) is an Indian women's professional football club based in New Delhi, that competes in the Indian Women's League and the FD Women's League.
+House of Power Soccer Football Club, known simply as HOPS FC (previously known as South West Delhi FC), is an Indian women's professional football club based in New Delhi, that competes in the Indian Women's League 2 and the Delhi Women's League.
 It is affiliated with the Football Delhi.
 The club focuses on promoting and developing women's football, providing opportunities in grassroots, training programs, workshops and tournaments at the local level.